 Even the water bottles got dressed up for my basketball viewing party!
 I took off the bottle labels and added my own.
 Here’s a free printable: Basketball-Bottle-Wrap

 Cupcakes are always invited to my party!
-They got a little basketball bling, too.
+They received a little basketball bling, too.
 It’s a basketball ring and they go home with the kids after the party is over.

 Here’s a view from the stands.

 I can’t throw an Alley-oop party without Pringles and Guac!
 I love the fact that Pringles can be served alone and incorporated in my Sour Cream and Onion Loaded Nachos.